bkhartmire/compost-city-react-redux/README.md

 `yarn seed-posts`

-You can now use one of ten fake user accounts to play around with the app.
+You can now create your own account or use one of ten fake user accounts to play around with the app.
 email: user1@email.com, user2@email.com, ... user10@email.com
 password: password